In Short

 Extra Protections

-A deed of indemnity will not help you if the company faces financial difficulties and is unable to afford any of the costs you would otherwise have to cover.
+A deed of indemnity will not help you if the company faces financial difficulties and cannot afford any of the costs you would otherwise be responsible for if the deed of indemnity was not in place.
 However, if your company is part of a wider group of companies, you could get the parent company or another company to guarantee your company’s indemnity.
 This will give you additional protection if you face penalties or risks as a director.

 Key Takeaways